tchivs/Tc.Abp.Frameworks/README.md

 # Tchivs modular UI Themes frameworks based on ABP framework

 ## What is ABP Framework
-<a href="https://github.com/abpframework">ABP Framework is a complete infrastructure based on the ASP.NET Core to create modern web applications and APIs by following the software development best practices and the latest technologies</a>
+<a target="_blank" href="https://github.com/abpframework">ABP Framework is a complete infrastructure based on the ASP.NET Core to create modern web applications and APIs by following the software development best practices and the latest technologies</a>

 ## What is Tchivs Framework
 Built on top of ABP Framwork to remove the UI dependecy (removed Blazorise dependecies)